DavidS611/Assembler_project/README.md

     |param1|param2|  opCode  |src_addr|dst_addr| ARE |
     --------------------------------------------------

+The values of each bit in the word have specific meanings:

-Bits 0-1: represent E, R, and A.
+###Bits 0-1: represent E, R, and A.

 A (Absolute) has a value of 00 and indicates that the content of the word is not dependent on where the machine code will be loaded.
 E (External) has a value of 01 and indicates that the content of the word depends on an external symbol.
 For example, a label defined in a different file.
 R (Relocatable) has a value of 10 and indicates that the content of the word is dependent on where the machine code will be loaded.
 For example, a label defined in the same file as the word.
 Bits 2-3: represent the destination operand's addressing mode: